 Fishing Licenses, Deep-Sea Mining, and Foreign Aid

 Fishing licenses have become a key revenue source.
-The nation’s vast Exclusive Economic Zone (EEZ) attracts international fleets, generating income16.
+The nation’s vast Exclusive Economic Zone (EEZ) attracts international fleets, generating income.
 Additionally, deep-sea mining offers potential for future growth, though it comes with environmental challenges.

 “Adapting to economic changes requires innovation and resilience.”